jkraemer/convertible/README.md

 to specify the format of the data.
 To specify a file format, use the well known file name postfix (i.e. pdf for PDF documents) or the official mime type string like application/pdf.

+When passing an URL as input file the convertible.io service will attempt to load the input data directly from there.

 convert pdf to plain text:
 convertible document.pdf document.txt